 The Scripture affirms the certainty of Christ’s return.
 In John 14:3 Jesus promised his disciples that he was going to prepare a place for them.
 And if he did, he would return for them.
 In Matthew 24:30-31 Jesus told his disciples that he would return visibly and would gather his elect from throughout the world.
 And in 1 Thessalonians 4:15-16 Paul assured the Thessalonian church that the Lord would return from heaven to gather up those in Christ, both dead and alive.
 We can look forward with confidence to Christ’s return for his faithful followers.

 The time is unknown

 The time and date of Jesus return is unknown.
 When Jesus is asked about when he would return he told his disciples in Acts 1:7 that it was not to be revealed to them.
-And in Matthew 24:36 he expresses that he did not even know when that return would be.
-In 1 Thessalonians 5:2 Paul expresses that Jesus would return like a thief in the night; coming when no one expected him to.
+And in Matthew 24:36 he expressed that he did not even know when that return would be.
+In 1 Thessalonians 5:2 Paul expressed that Jesus would return like a thief in the night; coming when no one expected him to.
 Many over the years have attempted to predict when his coming would take place.
 But so far they have all been wrong.
 While his return is certain, the timing is in God’s hands and he has not revealed that to us.

 His return is personal